-The Company annually evaluates the reasonableness of the assumptions used in its labor liability for post-employment and other noncurrent employee benefits computations.
-Actuarial calculations for pension and retirement plans and seniority premiums, as well as the associated cost for the period, were determined using the following long-term assumptions to non-hyperinflationary most significant countries:
+The Company annually evaluates the reasonableness of the assumptions used in its labor liability for post-employment and other non-current employee benefits computations.
+Actuarial calculations for pension and retirement plans and seniority premiums, as well as the associated cost for the period, were determined using the following long-term assumptions to most non-hyperinflationary significant countries:

-Mexico 2015 2014 2013 Financial: Discount rate used to calculate the defined benefit obligation 7.00% 7.00% 7.50% Salary increase 4.50% 4.50% 4.79% Future pension increases 3.50% 3.50% 3.50% Biometric: Mortality EMSSA 2009 (1) EMSSA 2009 (1) EMSSA82-89 (1) Disability IMSS-97 (2) IMSS-97 (2) IMSS-97 (2) Normal retirement age 60 years 60 years 60 years Rest of employee turnover BMAR2007 (3) BMAR2007 (3) BMAR2007 (3)
+Mexico 2016 2015 2014

+Financial:

+Discount rate used to calculate the defined benefit obligation 7.60% 7.00% 7.00%

+Salary increase 4.50% 4.50% 4.50%

+Future pension increases 3.50% 3.50% 3.50%

+Biometric:

+Mortality EMSSA 2009 (1) EMSSA 2009 (1) EMSSA 2009 (1)

+Disability IMSS-97(2) IMSS-97(2) IMSS-97 (2)

+Normal retirement age 60 years 60 years 60 years

+Rest of employee turnover BMAR2007 (3) BMAR2007(3) BMAR2007 (3)
-(1) EMSSA.
-Mexican Experience of Social Security (for its initials in Spanish)

-(2) IMSS.
-Mexican Experience of Instituto Mexicano del Seguro Social (for its initials in Spanish)
+- (1) EMSSA.
+Mexican Experience of Social Security (for its initials in Spanish) - (2) IMSS.
+Mexican Experience of Instituto Mexicano del Seguro Social (for its initials in Spanish) - (3) BMAR.

-(3) BMAR.
 Actuary experience

 In Mexico the methodology used to determine the discount rate was the yield or Internal Rate of Return ("IRR") which involves a yield curve.
-In this case, the expected rates of each period were taken from a yield curve of the Mexican Federal Government Treasury Bond (known as CETES in Mexico).
+In this case, the expected rates of each period were taken from a yield curve of the Mexican Federal Government Treasury Bond (known as CETES in Mexico) because there is no deep market in high quality corporate obligations in Mexico.